 If you have an adult dog and decide to get a puppy

+The best way to introduce your first dog and your new puppy is outside of your home in neutral territory.
 Most often, the adult dog will ignore and/or be annoyed with the new energetic relentless pup.
 However, after a week or two, you may start to see a wonderful relationship develop between the two.
-The best situation is when the mature dog is well trained and the puppy follows suit.
+The best situation is when the mature dog is well-trained and the puppy follows suit.
 It’s OK and beneficial if the adult dog corrects the puppy because that is the best way for the puppy to learn; as long as the correction is not aggressive and neither dog is being injured.
 If that happens, the pet parent needs to step in.
-Having the first dog in the home lead the way will get the puppy on a good schedule and help to teach the puppy to go out for bathrooming, (yes I know that’s not a word) walking on a leash, and other basic skills needed to be a “good” dog.
+Having the first dog in the home lead the way will get the puppy on a good schedule and help to teach the puppy to go out for bathrooming, (yes I know that’s not a word) walk on a leash, and other basic skills needed to be a “good” dog.

 If you have a senior dog and decide to get a puppy